-As a practitioner of “Organization Effectiveness” I recognize it’s a phrase whose sizzle is about on par with “economic headwinds.”
+As a practitioner of “Organization Development” I recognize it’s a phrase whose sizzle is about on par with “economic headwinds.”
 In conversations with friends, eyes glaze over, and snoring occasionally ensues.

-My salvation lies in the follow up comment I offer, which is this: I think of Organization Effectiveness as a set of practical means to make work work better.
+My salvation lies in the follow up comment I offer, which is this: I think of Organization Development as a set of practical means to make work work better.
 Sure – my auto-correct despises that repeating word.
-But it’s the clearest way to explain why organization effectiveness matters – and why every business should have it on the brain.
+But it’s the clearest way to explain why organization development matters – and why every business should have it on the brain.

 Sadly, this comment sparks energy in nearly every crowd because most of us have personally experienced work that doesn’t work.
 Apathy, disengagement, disconnection… we’ve felt these things.
 And frankly, companies disregarding these experiences are losing out every day.
 Their teams aren’t putting ideas forward, contributing fully, collaborating internally, and so much more.
 And the result is lost opportunity, efficiency creativity and impact.

 So what then are the true secrets to making work work better?
 What do leaders and organizations most need to understand?
 The list is long.
 But I offer up the following gems as a starting place.

 We go to work every day, and our calendars confirm we are indeed busy.
 But are we actually being productive, adding value?
 Have you ever made it to the end of a busy day and realized you have no idea what you’ve actually accomplished?

 The key is alignment.
 We offer up our greatest contributions when we see a direct link between our day-to-day work, and the mission of our organization.
 There is a huge distance between someone mindlessly editing version 27 of a deck (cog), and someone tweaking and perfecting a pitch deck to a client whose business could bring the company into a new industry (contributor)!

 The secret is to ensure that every task someone performs links to a stated business outcome; and that each employee clearly see that link.